AndyCYao/7GateProject/README.md

     then the rest api should be listening on http://localhost:3000

+5. (OPTIONAL) run hyperledger composer playground with `docker run --name composer-playground --publish 8080:8080 hyperledger/composer-playground` open up your browser at localhost:8080, once the composer playground is loaded, select `Deploy a new business network` -> `Drop here or upload or browse` to import the baggage-network.bna.

-7. Create an angular app template with (OPTIONAL)
+6. (OPTIONAL) Create an angular app template with

     `yo hyperledger-composer:angular` , then navigate to the angular app folder, and `npm start`

-8. Miscellaenous
+7. Miscellaenous

     when you make a change in the model or logic schema, to deploy it, you need to follow the following